Alluxio/alluxio/docs/en/operation/Server-Logging.md

 ### Identifying Expensive Client RPCs / FUSE calls

 When debugging the performance, it is often useful to understand which RPCs take most of the time but without recording all the communication (e.g., enabling all debug logging).
 There are two properties introduced in v2.3.0 in Alluxio to record expensive calls or RPCs in logs with WARN level.
-For example, setting the following in `conf/alluxio-site.properties` will record client-side RPCs taking more than 200ms and FUSE APIs taking more than 1s:
+Setting in `conf/alluxio-site.properties` records client-side RPCs taking more than 200ms and FUSE APIs taking more than 1s:

 ```properties
 alluxio.user.logging.threshold=200ms